 Three words you’ll frequently hear when it comes to decorating are “modern,” “contemporary” and "minimalist.”
-All three themes are quite popular in bedroom décor – as well as throughout the rest of the home – and all three words are often used interchangeably.
-Although there is considerable overlap between these decorating styles, they are actually not synonymous.
-Learn the difference between these three decorating concepts.
+All three themes are quite popular in bedroom déco –as well as throughout the rest of the home–and all three words are often used interchangeably.
+Although there is considerable overlap between these decorating styles, they are not synonymous.

 01 of 03

-A midcentury modern color scheme is mostly neutral: white... walls, bare wood floors, furnishings in cream, gray, brown and white.
-Touches of color come mostly from artwork or small accent furniture – pops of orange, blue, red and yellow are particularly favored.
+A Mid-Century Modern color scheme is mostly neutral: white walls, bare wood floors, and furnishings in cream, gray, brown, and white.
+Touches of color come mostly from artwork or small accent furniture–pops of orange, blue, red, and yellow are particularly favored.